MarcoCollesei/RentinBo/README.md

 ### Playground.ipynb

-Instead of spending time browsing for new data to add to the old ones I have created an interactive function with widgets.
+Instead of spending time browsing for new data to add to the old ones, I have created an interactive function with widgets.
 **(I strongly suggest to appreciate the interactivity to copy locally the repository and open it in Jupyter Notebook)**

 With this function one can: